Getting to The Royal Cheshire County Show

 The Royal Cheshire County Show ground is situated at Tabley, near Knutsford on the A556, approximately 1.5 miles from Junction 19 of the M6.

 The Royal Cheshire County Show is open on show day from 8am – 8pm.
-Tickets must be purchased in advance.
+Tickets are charged at the full rate throughout the day.
 Last entry to the showground is at 5pm.

 The postcode for you to enter in to your Sat Nav is WA16 0JF.